B.Slade: 2000–2004: Rising gospel artist

-2004–2006: Out The Box and accolade
+2004–2006: Out The Box and accolades

 His 2004 live double album Out The Box earned him the most widespread acclaim so far.
 Divided into segments ranging from traditional gospel and praise anthems to urban dance, rock, and hip-hop, the ambitious Out The Box was a sprawling double-disc set with 36 tracks, which included innovative intros, interludes, and some studio tracks.
 The supporting cast included a 10-piece band, 4 dancers, a 16-voice ensemble, and a 40-voice choir.
 Notable guest appearances on the album included Kirk Franklin, who plays piano in the live version of "God Has Not 4Got" and appears as an artist on "Since Jesus Came", and frequent Prince percussionist Sheila E, who appears on the Latin-flavored "Todos Juntos".

 Out The Box debuted at No. 1 on the Billboard Top Gospel Album Chart in September 2004, appeared on the Billboard 200 and Top R&B/Hip-Hop Albums charts, and reached No. 5 on the Contemporary Christian chart.
 To date, it has sold over 500,000 copies.
 He also received a Grammy nomination for Best Contemporary Soul Gospel Album the following year and had another bona fide Christian radio hit with the ballad "Make Me Over".
 In 2005, Tonéx won a total of six Stellar Awards including "Artist of the Year" for Out The Box.